 Most nerds seem to grow up one of two ways: Star Wars fan or Star Trek fan.
 That’s not to say that a fan of one can’t be a fan of the other but if you ask people they will invariably identify one way or the other when it comes right down to it.
 Simon, for example, is a Star Wars fan.
 I am a Star Trek fan.
 A Trekkie, through and through.

 So tomorrow, for me, is a big day: there’s a new Star Trek movie coming out.
 I haven’t seen it yet but I will be tomorrow at least once, and potentially twice because that’s how much of a nerd I am.

-If you follow my twitter at all you may have noticed though that while I’m excited about new Star Trek I’m also rather worried about it.
-People have been asking me why so here are the answers.
+If you follow [my twitter][twit] at all you may have noticed though that while I’m excited about new Star Trek I’m also rather worried about it.
+People have asked me why so here are the answers.